sirkkalap/freenas-crashplan-howto/README.md

 ### Step 8: Connect with Crashplan UI

 First download and install the crashplan desktop application.
-Make sure the client (desktop application) is the same version as the plugin.
-In our case we want both to be 3.6.X.
+Make sure the client (desktop application) is the same version as the plugin, because even though they are supposed to auto update to the latest version, if there is a difference it will not work.

 https://www.code42.com/crashplan/download/